Nvidia launches Project MONAI AI framework for health care research in alpha

 Nvidia, in conjunction with King’s College London, announced the open source alpha release of Project MONAI today, a framework for health care research that’s available now on GitHub.
 MONAI stands for Medical Open Network for AI.
 The framework is optimized for the demands of health care researchers and made for running with deep learning frameworks like PyTorch and Ignite.
-A main goal of the MONAI framework is to help researchers can reproduce their experiments in order t to build upon each other’s work.
+A main goal of the MONAI framework is to help researchers reproduce their experiments in order to build upon each other’s work.
 One example in the alpha release is data augmentation during training, with defined interfaces to control random states and ensure training results stay the same, Nvidia VP of healthcare Kimberly Powell told VentureBeat in an email.

 “Reproducibility of scientific research is of paramount importance, especially when we are talking about the application of AI in medicine,” Jayashree Kalpathy-Cramer, scientific director of MGH & BWH Center for Clinical Data Science, said today in Powell’s blog post.
 “Project MONAI is providing a framework by which AI development for medical imaging can be validated and refined by the community with data and techniques from the world over.”